Connect with others who understand.

 3. Chest Pain and Irregular Heartbeat

-Chest pain is another common symptom of PAH, which often happens during physical exertion.
+Chest pain is a common symptom of PAH, which often happens during physical exertion.
 “I’ve noticed when I do strenuous activities that the next day or two, I’m exhausted and have to rest more.
 I also have more chest pain,” a myPHteam member wrote.

 4. Swelling in Your Legs or Abdomen